-Janice Rule starred in "Picnic" on Broadway, Kim Novak played in the movie version and they subsequently appeared together in "Bell, Book and Candle" on screen.
+Janice Rule starred as Madge in "Picnic" on Broadway, Kim Novak played in the movie version and they subsequently appeared together on screen in "Bell, Book and Candle."

-Anne Bancroft starred in "Two for the Seesaw" on Broadway, Shirley MacLaine played in the movie version and they subsequently appeared together in "The Turning Point" on screen.
+Anne Bancroft starred in "Two for the Seesaw" on Broadway, Shirley MacLaine played in the movie version and they subsequently appeared as rivals in "The Turning Point" on screen.

-Lauren Bacall starred in "Cactus Flower" on Broadway, Ingrid Bergman played in the movie version and they subsequently appeared together in "Murder on the Orient Express" on screen.
+Lauren Bacall starred in "Cactus Flower" on Broadway, Ingrid Bergman played in the movie version and, together, they were in the film, "Murder on the Orient Express."

-Oddly enough, this game seems restricted to women exclusively.
-The only two actors who seem to have stage-to-film link are David Wayne, who created Ensign Pulver in "Mister Roberts" on stage, and Jack Lemmon, who won the Oscar for the film version.
-Some 20 years later, the two teamed in Billy Wilder's remake of "The Front Page."
+David Wayne, who created Ensign Pulver in "Mister Roberts" on stage, and Jack Lemmon, who won the Oscar for the film, teamed some 20 years later in the Billy Wilder remake of "The Front Page."

 More on Lemmon...
 He played the role of Harry Berlin in the movie version of "Luv," a role created on stage by Alan Arkin.
 They subsequently got together in the film "Glengarry Glen Ross."
 And, in a twist, Jack took over Peter Falk's stage role in the screen adaptation of "The Prisoner of Second Avenue."
 They made no films together after that but, previously, the two were paired in "The Great Race" and "Luv."

 Regarding Comments: All comments are enthusiastically appreciated but are moderated before publication.
 Replies signed "unknown" or "anonymous" are not encouraged.
 Please sign any response with a name (real or fabricated) or initials.
 Be advised that a "name" will be assigned to any accepted post signed "unknown" or "anonymous."
 Thank you. -J